-Dr. Castelli was awarded the 2017 Emerald Literati Network Award for Excellence, an International Award for her Highly Commended Paper- Reflective leadership Review.
-In 2014 Dr. Castelli was awarded the Henry and Barbara Horldt Faculty Award for Excellence in Teaching at Lawrence Technological University and has been with the University’s College of Management since 1995.
+In 2018, as the keynote speaker for LTUs 6th Annual Research Day, Dr. Castelli was presented with the Presidential Colloquium Award for Outstanding Scholarly Achievement.
+In 2017, Dr. Castelli was awarded the Emerald Literati Network Award for Excellence, an International Award for her Highly Commended Paper- Reflective leadership Review.
+In 2014, Dr. Castelli was awarded the Henry and Barbara Horldt Faculty Award for Excellence in Teaching at Lawrence Technological University and has been with the University’s College of Management since 1995.
 Her teaching philosophy is simple yet powerful – to raise the confidence and self-esteem levels of future leaders by providing them with the skills, competencies and behaviors needed to lead effectively in today’s global environment.

 Dr. Castelli’s research is extensive in the area of leadership.
 She provides empirical evidence that leaders utilize to maximize their performance and the performance of their followers.
 She has developed several original research instruments that have been validated and proved reliable for use in organizational leadership worldwide.
 In addition to reflective leadership, these instruments also provide a variety of motivational strategies and techniques leaders use to improve the performance levels of individuals, teams and organizations.
 Dr. Castelli’s was one of the first researchers to use social media via LinkedIn to collect data.
 Her pioneering research proved fruitful and received nearly 1000 responses from leaders in over 81 nations.
 In addition to her pioneering and innovative research on reflective leadership, Dr. Castelli’s previous research on reflective learning has furthered the efficacy of the international academic community by providing a variety of instructional methods aimed at raising both the professional and personal value of the learning experience.
 Dr. Castelli’s research continues to be published in a variety of international leadership journals.
 She also enjoys presenting at international leadership conferences where she shares her expertise on reflective leadership and motivating strategies leaders utilize to increase the performance of work teams.